icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Pulumi](https://www.pulumi.com/) — Modern infrastructure as code platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.
   * [Selefra](https://www.selefra.io/) - Selefra free tier offers individual users to scan one single-source connection to discover security and compliance issues on the configurations level of cloud/infra/SaaS.
   * [terraform.io](https://www.terraform.io/) — Terraform Cloud.
 Free remote state management and team collaboration for teams up to 5 users.
+  * [scalr.com](https://scalr.com/) - Scalr is a Terraform Automation and COllaboration (TACO) product, used to better collaboration and automation on infrastructure and configurations managed by Terraform.
+Full support of Terraform CLI, integration with OPA and a hierarchical configuration model.
+No SSO tax.
+All features are included.
+Use up to 50 runs / month for free.

 ## Source Code Repos